jasminorth/Conditional_Acceptability_LLMs/README.md

     + Constructs and executes prompts for querying LLMs

 2. `02_data_processing.ipynb`
-    + Loads and processes judgement data from both humans and LLMs
+    + Loads and processes judgment data from both humans and LLMs

 3. `03_analysis.R`
     + Runs statistical analysis using linear mixed-effects models